Paul Cornely: Research and career

 At Howard University, Cornely advocated for culturally sensitive training to be given to white healthcare providers.
 In particular, Cornely called for psychiatrists and psychologists to better recognize the impacts of racism and discrimination on mental health.
-He led several initiatives to increase the representation of people of color in healthcare, from physicians to policy makers.
+He led several initiatives to increase the representation of people of color in healthcare, from physicians to policymakers.
 In 1967, Cornely worked with the American Public Health Association to lead a nationwide conference on “The Health Status of the Negro."

 In 1968, he organized the Black Caucus of Health Workers, which continues to support African-American public health workers to this day.
-Working with then American Public Health Association President Lester Breslow, Cornely traveled across the United States, investigating the physical health and working conditions of people of color.
-He visited Houston, California and Montana, where he observed chronic neglect and abuse of people of color at the hands of government officials.
+Working with then-American Public Health Association President Lester Breslow, Cornely traveled across the United States investigating the physical health and working conditions of people of color.
+He visited Houston, California, and Montana, where he observed chronic neglect and abuse of people of color at the hands of government officials.

-Cornely frequently called out pseudoscientific studies that claimed Black people were inherently inferior, all of which ignored social determinants of health and wellbeing.
+Cornely frequently called out pseudoscientific studies, all of which ignore the social determinants of health and well-being, that claimed Black people were inherently inferior to whites.
 In 1985, he wrote that “discrimination and segregation have no place in health.”
-Beyond civil rights, Cornely was an advocate for public health for all, arguing that the government should provide healthcare to all citizens before getting "a man on the moon."
+Beyond civil rights, Cornely was an advocate for public health for all and argued that the government should provide healthcare to all citizens before getting "a man on the moon."

 Cornely was aware of the Tuskegee Syphilis Experiment throughout its existence, and taught it as a case study to African-American medical students at Howard University.
-In later life he described his failure to realize its ethical problems as a major mistake: "I considered myself to be an activist...yet here right under my nose something is happening and I'm blind."
+In later life, he described his failure to realize its ethical problems as a major mistake: "I considered myself to be an activist...yet here right under my nose something is happening and I'm blind."
 He felt that it raised issues of racism and classism: "I saw it as an academician.
 It shows you how we looked at human beings, especially blacks who were expendable."

-In 1973, after almost forty years at Howard University, Cornely retired as a Professor Emeritus of Community Health.
+In 1973, after almost forty years at Howard University, Cornely retired as a professor emeritus of Community Health.